 --Step #2 - Keep It Clean!

 Clean the keg.
 In order to do this you must first release any pressure that still may be in the keg.
 Hopefully your kegs will come equipped with a pressure release valve and pull ring (this is much more common on ball-lock kegs).
 This would certainly simplify things, as all you have to do is pull on the ring and hold it until all of the hissing is finished.
 If your keg is not equipped with a manual relief valve, then you'll have to release the pressure through the "gas in" post.
 With a small screwdriver, depress the center, inner spring-loaded part of the "in" post.
 This post will be clearly marked on the "ball-lock" Pepsi or General Beverage canisters and will be the two-pin post on the Coke canisters.
 Get it right the first time, as a mistake can easily result in a face covered with soda syrup or beer sediment.
 After all the pressure has been relieved, you may now open up the lid and lift it out.
 Several rinses with hot tap water will take care of most of the gunk inside.
 A nylon or stainless steel scrubbing pad will speed up the cleaning process.
-(The Frugal Brewer from D.C. suggests a toilet brush...We suggest insisting on a new one!!!).
+(The Frugal Brewer from D.C. suggests a toilet brush...We suggest using on a new one!!!).
 After the keg is meticulously clean, it is time to sanitize it.
-Add either 5 tablespoons of B-Brite (or 1 tablespoon of Iodophor) and fill the keg up with hot tap water or alternately add 1/2 cup chlorine bleach and fill up with cold tap water.
-A word of caution is in order here: CHLORINE BLEACH ATTACKS STAINLESS STEEL - DO NOT EXCEED AN OUNCE OF BLEACH PER GALLON OF WATER AND ESPECIALLY DO NOT LEAVE THIS SANITIZING SOLUTION IN THE KEG OVERNIGHT!! --After you have filled the keg up with sanitizing solution, affix lid and pressurize.
+Add 1 oz.
+(2 tablespoons) of either Iodophor or Star San to the keg and fill up with lukewarm water.
+In a real pinch, you can add 1/2 cup chlorine bleach instead of the Iodophor or Star San.
+However, a word of caution is in order here: CHLORINE BLEACH ATTACKS STAINLESS STEEL - DO NOT EXCEED AN OUNCE OF BLEACH PER GALLON OF WATER AND ESPECIALLY DO NOT LEAVE THIS SANITIZING SOLUTION IN THE KEG OVERNIGHT!!
+Ten minutes of contact time should be sufficient!
+After you have filled the keg up with sanitizing solution, affix lid and pressurize.
 Now, depress the inner part of the "out" post with a screwdriver.
 This will fill the pick-up tube with the sanitizing solution.
 Turn keg on its side and repeat process with the "in" post.
 Allow the solution to stay in contact for about 10 minutes, then discard.
+You can use iodophor or Star San as "no rinse" sanitizers, but many of us still prefer to rinse (note: you will absolutely want to rinse if you have used bleach!)
 Now fill the keg up with hot tap water to rinse out the sanitizer.
 Repeat the above process with the rinse solution to rinse both tubes.
 Discard this rinse solution and give the keg a couple of additional rinses with hot water.
 I've been known to use my bottle washer for this.
 I hold the keg over the washer and activate the "trigger" with my free hand.